-Outdoor grill station height depends from its users height.
+Outdoor grill station height depends on its users’ height.
 36″ standard is for people who are 5’2″ – 6’1″ high.
-If you are not in this range, this is not the height that is going to work best.
+If you are not in this range, this is not the height that will work best.
 In fact height of an outdoor grill station can vary from 30″ – 42″.
-If you’re looking for a perfect fit go ahead and read this article.
+If you’re looking for a perfect fit, go ahead and read this article.

-To figure how deep a countertop should be you have to find a grill.
-An outdoor grill station depth can vary from 24″ (for smaller grills), up to 30″.
-If you do not know yet what sort of grill you want to use designing a deeper countertop is a way to go.
+To figure out how deep a countertop should be, you have to find a grill.
+An outdoor grill station depth can vary from 24″ (for smaller grills) up to 30″.
+If you do not know yet what sort of grill you want to use, designing a deeper countertop is a way to go.

-An outdoor grill station width depends from the size of the grill, prep area, and additional features.
-The absolute minimum is grill width increased by 36″ of landing space, (12″ on one side, and 24″ on the other).
+An outdoor grill station width depends on the size of the grill, prep area, and additional features.
+The absolute minimum is grill width increased by 36″ of landing space (12″ on one side and 24″ on the other).

-So for a 24″ grill a countertop that is used only as a landing space for grill should be 60″ wide.
+So for a 24″ grill, a countertop used only as a landing space for the grill should be 60″ wide.
 This is not enough space if you’re planning to prep your food outside too.
-A prep area needs to be at least 36″ wide in one piece.
-So with additional 12″ on the other side of grill it is going to add 48″ to the grill width.
+A prep area needs to be at least 36″ wide of free space in one line.
+With an additional 12″ on the other side of the grill, it will add 48″ to the grill width.

 More dimensions you can find in my Outdoor Kitchen Dimensions Guide.
 That is an excellent source if you’re looking for data like tabletop counter height, outdoor bar dimensions, and so on.